What a Cow Consumes Determines What Its Bones Carry

 "In the UK, we have lost this connection between food and place.
 Our meat comes from animals raised on imported grain, in confinement, far from the land.
 The broth from those animals is the same whether it comes from Scotland or Cornwall.
 There is no geographic medicine.
 There is just commodity."

-"What I see in the participants who use these geographically distinct broths is something I cannot explain through conventional nutrition.
+"What I see in participants who use these geographically distinct broths in the prescribed sequence is something I cannot explain through conventional nutrition.
 Their inflammation markers drop.
 Their energy improves.
-Their conditions resolve.
-I think we are only beginning to understand what is lost when we separate food from place."
+Their conditions mostly resolve.
+I do not yet understand why.
+But I think we are only beginning to understand what is lost when we separate food from place."

 The Geography of Broth